Daimler New Fifteen

-The Daimler New Fifteen, was a large saloon/sedan car at the low end of the manufacturer’s range, announced in September 1937.
+The Daimler New Fifteen was a large saloon/sedan car at the low end of the Daimler's range produced between 1937 and 1940.
 It had a tax rating of 16.2 hp.
 In September 1938 it was given a larger engine with the tax rating of 17.9 hp though it retained the name Fifteen.
 When production resumed in 1946 it was given a revised cylinder head, given chrome channel frames for the side windows, stripped of its running-boards, and renamed Daimler Eighteen.

 Launch

-1937 saw the opening, in September, of what was intended to be the world’s largest exhibition hall at Earls Court on the western edge of central London.
+1937 saw the opening, in September, of what was intended to be the world's largest exhibition hall at Earls Court on the western edge of central London.
 The inaugural exhibition involved chocolate and confectionery: six weeks later the Motor Show opened on 14 October.
 For Daimler, the star of the first “Earls Court Motor Show” was the new Daimler Fifteen, described in their advertisements as “the most interesting car of the year”.